A group of students in cloisters

 Budgeting

-Further advice on planning a budget is available on our Managing your finances page.
+Further advice on planning a budget is available on our Managing your budget page.

 What additional costs might I need to budget for?

-You may need to make additional provision for costs such as a student visa, travel to and from Oxford and fieldwork.
+You may need to make additional provision for costs such as travel to and from Oxford and fieldwork, or for international students the visa and health surcharge costs (see below).
 Any additional course-related costs will be outlined in the individual graduate course pages, accessible via the Courses page.
 These costs are not included in the figures above.

 What might my likely living costs be in future years?

 The current economic climate and high national rate of inflation make it very hard to estimate potential changes to the cost of living over the next few years.
-When planning your finances for any future years of study in Oxford beyond 2023-24, it is suggested that you allow for potential increases in living expenses of 5% or more each year – although this rate may vary significantly depending on how the national economic situation develops.
-UK inflationary increases will be kept under review and this page updated.
+When planning your finances for any future years of study in Oxford beyond 2025-26, it is suggested that you allow for potential increases in living expenses of around 4% each year – although this rate may vary depending on the national economic situation.

 What advice is there about living costs for part-time students?